Eye Doc Fights Claims of Massive Medicare Fraud

 WEST PALM BEACH, Fla.
 (CN) – A South Florida eye doctor, accused of bilking Medicare and bribing a U.S. senator to help him skirt liability, mounted an aggressive defense after prosecutors presented weeks of testimony that portrayed him as a rogue physician engaged in medical profiteering.

-Federal prosecutors in the healthcare fraud case against Salomon Melgen allege that he and his practice Vitreo-Retinal Consultants of the Palm Beaches billed Medicare more than $190 million in a six-year period.
+According to the indictment, Melgen and his medical practice Vitreo-Retinal Consultants of the Palm Beaches billed Medicare an exorbitant $411,000 for his treatment of Bronson between mid-2008 and Dec.
+2013.
+During that time, Vitreo-Retinal Consultants billed for more than 260 imaging tests on her, prosecutors claim.

+While the indictment alleges that Melgen frequently failed to inject dye needed for the tests, Bronson testified that her veins were small and that Melgen’s office therefore determined that the dye should instead be administered orally.

-On the witness stand for three weeks, a team of experts for the prosecution told the jury that Melgen falsely diagnosed patients, injected pricey Lucentis medication into patients’ eyes without justification and applied thermal laser therapy that was “destructive” and obsolete for the condition he purported to be treating.
+Bronson’s testimony comes after three weeks of less-than-flattering statements from a team of experts for the prosecution.
+The experts told the jury that Melgen falsely diagnosed patients (including Bronson), injected pricey Lucentis medication into patients’ eyes without justification and applied thermal laser therapy that was obsolete for the condition he purported to be treating.

 Julia Haller, Ophthalmologist-in-Chief at Wills Eye Hospital in Philadelphia, went so far as to say that Melgen’s handling of one patient was tantamount to “elder abuse,” and that his use of thermal laser on another patient was “unconscionable.”